 Note : from here itself he can change the membership price value month or week wise for each user and also he can change the price for viewing the detail profiles by employers.

+Sounds good

 Email Template management :

 In this section user can manage template for email.
 Email template for password recovery, for order confirmation.